 Four Thousand Weeks-Oliver Burkeman

 This is an antidote to productivity books that promise ways to do more with less time.
 There are no life hacks in this book.
 Instead, Burkeman writes a philosophical treatise on what it means to live.
-You Will Die and Our Lives Are Brief and limited, so Any Decision Eliminates Others.
-The antidote to this is to Slow Down, Practise Doing Nothing and Embrace the Wonder of Being Alive.
+You-Will-Die and Our-Lives-Are-Brief and limited, so Any-Decision-Eliminates-Others.
+The antidote to this is to Slow-Down, Practise-Doing-Nothing and Embrace-the-Wonder-of-Being-Alive.
 It’s a beautiful, funny but also wise book that made me reassess my relationship to productivity and stop trying to do everything.
 Reading it on a beach in Croatia helped of course.

 Key Ideas